Use and manage extensions with the Azure CLI

 Install extensions automatically

-When you run an extension command that is not installed, the Azure CLI can recognize the command you run, and automatically install the extension for you starting from version
+When you run an extension command that isn't installed, the Azure CLI can recognize the command you run, and automatically install the extension for you starting from version

 2.10.0.
 This feature, referred to as dynamic install, is enabled by default since